Izzat Dzulkeple

 Izzat Shameer Dzulkeple (born 24 June 1982) is an international Malaysian lawn bowler.
 He reached a career high ranking of world number 1 in September 2024.

 Bowls career

 World Championships

 In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia, which resulted in cancellation following the COVID-19 pandemic.
 He was selected by the Malaysian national team, to represent them at the sport's blue riband event, the 2023 World Bowls Championship.

 He participated in the men's singles and the men's pairs events.
 The Malaysian team ranked seventh in the world at the start of the tournament, were given the target of reaching the semi finals.
 In the pairs with Idham Amin Ramlan, they won a bronze medal and one week later, in the singles, he won his group undfeated but then lost to Ryan Bester at the quarter final stage.

 Commonwealth Games

 In 2022, he competed in the men's triples and the men's fours at the 2022 Commonwealth Games.

+Dzulkeple won the silver medal in the men's singles at the 2026 Commonwealth Games in Glasgow, Scotland, losing to Sam Tolchard of England in the final.